 Traction

-The Omni-Grip non-marking traction rubber on the Ice Maiden II is a solid outsole that provides good traction on trails around town but falls short compared to the capabilities of the lugs on hiking boots and burlier boot designs.
+The Omni-Grip non-marking traction rubber on the Ice Maiden II is a solid outsole that provides good traction on trails around town but falls short compared to the capabilities of the lugs on the burliest and women's hiking boots.
 We weren't entirely confident on slippery snow or icy surfaces, particularly on an incline, but the boot is capable of keeping you right-side-up in more mild conditions.

 What Other Winter Boots Should You Consider?

 While it looks like a warm boot, it doesn't offer as much warmth as the UGG Adirondack III, which has better weather protection and traction.
-It also has better durability and fit with a lighter design making it more suitable for most activities over the Maiden.
+It also has better durability and fit with a lighter design, making it more suitable for most activities over the Maiden.
 The Ugg fits well and is less bulky, making it easier to drive and walk.
 Indoors or outdoors, it is the better boot.
-If hiking is the plan and you need something designed for hitting the trails, the Merrell Thermo Chill Mid WP - Women's is our standout favorite with impressive warmth and traction; it can keep you going down the trail all day with impressive warmth.
+If hiking is the plan and you need something designed for hitting the trails, the Keen Revel IV Polar is our standout favorite with impressive warmth and traction; it can keep you going down the trail all day with impressive warmth.